Create an inquiry form for your freelance business that segments inbound leads to provide tailored messaging and customized follow-up.

 - Ask for more information from those who might be a good fit.

-- Provide those who are definitely a good fit and direct referrals an immediate link to schedule an appointment.
+- Provide ideal, perfect-fit clients and direct referrals an immediate link to schedule an appointment.

 This approach better serves those contacting you about their project, by quickly providing the next best step.
-For example, those who aren’t a good fit get referrals to tools, resources or other providers who would be a better fit and those who are a great fit, get fast-tracked and invited to book an consult immediately.
+For example, those who aren’t a good fit get referrals to tools, resources, or other providers who would be a better fit, and those who are a great fit get fast-tracked and invited to book a consult immediately.